AC Size & Tonnage Calculator Burlington, ON

 What Size AC Does a Burlington Home Need?

 Square footage gets you in the right neighbourhood, but Burlington's specific climate demands more nuance.
-The city's lakeside location moderates temperatures somewhat compared to inland Ontario, but summer heat waves still push design temperatures to 31°C — and the humidity makes it feel hotter.
+An AC Size Calculator Burlington homeowners use can estimate cooling requirements, but the city's lakeside location moderates temperatures somewhat compared to inland Ontario, while summer heat waves still push design temperatures to 31°C — and the humidity makes it feel hotter.
 A house in Burlington with older windows facing west will need meaningfully more cooling capacity than a newer, well-insulated home of the same size.

 The table below gives general starting points.
 Our calculator refines these using insulation level, ceiling height, window exposure, and occupancy.